psi4/psi4/doc/sphinxman/source/scf.rst

 procedure has been developed for converging the SCF in a small basis, and then casting up to the true basis.
 This can be done by adding
 |scf__basis_guess| = SMALL_BASIS to the options list.
 We recommend the
-3-21G basis for the small basis due to its efficient mix of flexibility and compactness.
+3-21G or pcseg-0 basis for the small basis due to its efficient mix of flexibility and compactness.
 An example of performing an RHF solution of water by SAD guessing in a 3-21G basis and then casting up to cc-pVTZ is shown below::